MrGeeCore/EVEntualy/README.md

 # EVEntualy
-Some time in the future, maybe...soon™
+Some time in the far future, it will become clear!
+...SOON™